- The user has enrolled a trusted mobile device. For more information they can visit How to pair my phone with my Qonto account?.

 header and repeat the original sensitive action request with no other change than the new header.
 Note: It’s important that you replay the same request including the X-Qonto-2fa-Preference

-header if it was added to the original request.412 Precondition Failed
+header if it was added to the original request.- If the token has expired or is invalid, you will receive a

 sms-otp